Skip to main content

 Can I get a refund of unused tax credits?

 Yes.
 At year-end, request a Statement of Liability via Revenue myAccount.
-If you had unused credits or paid emergency tax during the year, Revenue will refund the difference, usually within a few weeks.
+If you had unused credits or paid emergency tax during the year, Revenue refunds the difference, usually within a few weeks.

 Check My Irish Payslip